 - What do you expect from your Life Insurance plan?

 - Adequate Life cover : If your priority is to get adequate life cover at cheaper premium rates then you can buy a Term insurance plan.
 A 30 year policy holder (non-smoker) can buy an e-Term insurance policy from LIC itself with a life cover of Rs 50 Lakh by paying a premium of Rs 7,812 p.a. for 30 years.
 (Read : ‘Best Term Life Insurance plans‘)

 - High Investment Returns: As an HNI, if you can afford to take risk and would like to multiply your wealth then there are plethora of other investment options.
 If you would like to invest in this plan for decent Returns then you may be up for a disappointment.

-- Are you content with 6% returns? – In case, you are an HNI with adequate Life cover, believe that you have enough exposure to risk-oriented investment products and content with returns of around 6% over a period of say 15 to 20 years then you can consider investing in Jeevan Shiromani plan.
+- Are you content with 6% returns? – In case, you are an HNI with adequate Life cover, believe that you have enough exposure to risk-oriented investment products and content with returns of around 4 to 6% over a period of say 15 to 20 years then you can consider investing in Jeevan Shiromani plan.

 Continue reading :

 - LIC New plans list (2017-18) : Snapshot & Review of all the plans!